top of page

 Promoting understanding of parent-child relationships

-Center Projects contains a listing of past support devoted to increasing the understanding of this process through research, the sponsorship of conferences, and the development of media projects.
-Also, beginning in 2003 the Center began sponsoring the biannual presentation of the Bowlby- Ainsworth awards.
-This award recognizes individuals who have made outstanding contributions in attachment research and application.
+This section features past support devoted to increasing the understanding of the attachment process through research, the sponsorship of conferences, and the development of media projects.
+It also lists the recipients of the Bowlby- Ainsworth awards.

-Mental Health Promotion: list of articles and sites that address the current state of mental health in this country.
-Also listed are strategies that, if implemented widely, could promote mental health in children and their families.
+List of articles and sites that address the current state of mental health in this country along with strategies that, if implemented widely, could promote mental health in children and their families.
+Included are a list of pediatric practices that are integrating mental health care toward this end.

 New books